Awards received by the Résidence Wales Home, from 2011 to present.

 On October 10th, 2018, the Wales Home and CHSLD Wales Inc. received Gold recognition for Excellence in Person-Centered Care from Planetree International.
 Executive Director Brendalee Piironen travelled to Boston with six employees to receive this prestigious honour at Planetree’s fortieth annual International Conference on Person-Centered Care.

 Planetree uses its international “Person-Centered Care Certification Program” to formally recognize excellence in person-centered care in various types of healthcare facilities.
 There are three tiers of recognition: Bronze, Silver, and Gold.
 Each tier represents an incremental level of achievement.
 There is a total of 133 Planetree-certified sites worldwide: eighty-two Gold certifications, six Silver certifications, and forty-five Bronze certifications.
 The Wales Home is thus one of eighty-two Gold-certified healthcare facilities in the world, and one of four in Canada.
-The CHSLD Wales is the only gold-designated long-term care facility in Québec.
+The CHSLD Wales is the only gold-certified long-term care facility in Québec.